ianklug/bemini/README.md

 The first turntable (v1) prints in two pieces (main and cap) which snap together.
 This may improve the quality of some of the touch surfaces if your prints are inconsistent.
 Print with the flat top of the cap facing down, and the flat ring (the bottom) of the main body facing down.
 The body will require supports.

 The encoder retainer should be printed with the flat part facing down.
 Slide this piece in between the encoder's legs on the underside of the board to secure the encoder, if you do not wish to solder it in place.

-## Ordering

-Beminis are sometimes available for direct purchase at [my web store](https://kayboards.com/products/bemini).
-As of 2022, they are actively being produced, although there is no specific timeline for availability.
-For stock updates, please subscribe to the newsletter available at the bottom of the store page.

-If they are not currently on sale, or you have modified the design, you may wish to manufacture them yourself.

 ## Manufacturing